Most of us spend a third of our lives at work. That’s 90,000 hours throughout a lifetime.

 In other words, your career has a direct influence on emotional wellbeing, making the right fit all the more important.
 But the good news is there are ways to make the switch no matter your stage of life.

 2. Frustrated by the lack of opportunities

-Either way, frustration over a lack of opportunities is a huge motivator behind career changes.
-In fact, online job search platform SEEK found one third of Australians change jobs because they’re in search of that next big step up in their careers.
-Don’t settle for less – make a career switch and get back on track to reaching your professional goals.
+Either way, frustration over a lack of opportunities to grow is a huge motivator behind career changes.
+In fact, online job search platform SEEK found that boosting earning potential is one of the top reasons Australians change careers.
+Don’t settle for less – make a career switch and get back on track to reaching your goals.

 3. Thinking about a career in another field

 Once you’ve secured a job and built up years – or even decades – of experience, considering a career switch might feel like throwing away a lot of hard work.
 But if your current industry has felt the impacts of COVID-19, or if you’re just ready for a change, now could be the right time to start looking at your options.

 The idea of starting from the beginning again can feel overwhelming.
 But did you know the average Australian has five different careers in their lifetime?